8th Edition had two covers:

 The book finally adds modern conservation emphases long overdue.
 It de-emphasizes pioneering and advocates modern knife and axe practices; this is the first Handbook not to include information on the destructive and unnecessary practice of tent ditching.
 This Handbook also adopts the international Scout handclasp as recommended by Baden-Powell (standard handshake with the left hand).
 Previously, the BSA had used a left handshake with three fingers extended.

-This edition contains new wording for the explanatory part of the Scout Law, the first such change since the Law was written more than 60 years before (although this wording has been slightly altered a couple times since).
+This edition contains new wording for the explanatory part of the Scout Law, the first such change since the Law was written more than 60 years before (BSA has continued to slightly alter the explanatory wording with almost every new edition since).
 The BSA said that this was done to bring the reading level of the material down to the Sixth Grade level (although the wording for Loyal only confuses this point with Trustworthy in a boy's mind: "A Scout is true to his friends,...")

 Some 8th Edition printings are printed on cheap recycled paper, which gives those books a drab look in spite of the color artwork.
 This was the first Handbook bound with a "perfect" binding (like a pad of paper).
 It is too bad that economics have dictated the change to the "perfect" binding.
 I still have my first Handbook (a somewhat dog-eared 5th Edition, but the covers and all the pages are there).
 Few of today's Scouts will be able to carry their first Handbook into adulthood without missing pages, covers, and even entire sections.